Nidoskull/Hemlore/wiki/Gummi.md

 # Gummis
 **Gummi**s are a category of item.
-When eaten, besides tasting really, really good, your IQ increases, which let you use [IQ Talents](IQ%20Talents.md) in dungeons!
+When eaten, besides tasting really, really good, your IQ increases, which let you use [IQ](IQ.md) in dungeons!

 Each variety of gummi is linked to a specific [Type](Type).
 For example, the Yellow Gummi is favored by Electric Pokémon, whereas the Orange Gummi is enjoyed most by Fighting Pokémon.